brennadunlavey/ACM-Python-Pokemon-Meeting/README.md

 - What happens when Pokemon evolve?
 What values tend to change the most?
 How long are evolution chains?
 - It's always important to make data easy to browse and view.
 Programmaticaly make a markdown file that shows important information on each Pokemon, such as name, types, stats, and a picture.
 - There are complicated relationships and groupings among pokemon.
 How can you create associations and display them in a network graph to gain information about these relationships?

+### Code Examples

+Basic examples of how to approach these ideas are available in the `code-examples` directory.
+To try out these programs, run them from this root directory (for example, run `python code-examples/using-objects.py`).
+You may also need to use pip to install libraries for some of the examples (for example, you may need to run `pip install matplotlib` to run network.py)